Rental payments in SDA

 In most cases, you cannot increase the rent more than once every 12 months.

-You must give the resident at least 60 days' notice in writing.
+You must give the resident at least 60 days' written notice.

 Download and use our: